 Indian Mounds Regional Park: Restored land in a sacred place

-The view of downtown St. Paul from the overlooks at Indian Mounds Regional Park, a place of sacred burial and an FMR habitat restoration site.
-(Photo by Ellie Rogers for FMR)
+The view of downtown St. Paul from the overlooks at Indian Mounds Regional Park, a sacred place of burial for Indigenous people and an FMR habitat restoration site.
+(Photo by FMR)

 "This is a burial place, and our ancestors are still here"

 Before we talk about our work at this place, we should acknowledge its meaning to Indigenous people.
-True to its name, Indian Mounds Regional Park is the site of six remaining burial mounds made by Indigenous people of this region.
-Fifty or more mounds once sat atop the bluff, split into two main groups: the eastern mounds where the current Airway beacon and much of the park's recreational amenities sit, and the western mounds above Wakáŋ Tipi, "dwelling place of the sacred" in the Dakota language, and future site of the Wakáŋ Tipi Center at Bruce Vento Nature Sanctuary.
+Indian Mounds Regional Park is the site of six remaining burial mounds made by Indigenous people of this region.
+Fifty or more mounds once sat atop the bluff, split into two main groups: the eastern mounds where the current Airway beacon and much of the park's recreational amenities sit, and the western mounds above Wakáŋ Tipi, "dwelling place of the sacred" in the Dakota language, and future site of the Wakáŋ Tipi Center at this park.

 These mounds have been here for thousands of years, the oldest dating back between 1,500-2,000 years.
 The mounds make this whole region a sacred place to the Upper Sioux Community, Lower Sioux Indian Community, Shakopee Mdewakanton Sioux Community, Prairie Island Indian Community, The Ho-Chunk Nation of Wisconsin, Iowa Tribe of Kansas and Nebraska, and Sisseton Wahpeton Oyate.
 In large part because of this history, the site is listed on the National Register of Historic Places.